 Project financial management software is an umbrella term for solutions that include specific project and financial management functionalities.

-Thanks to such business intelligence insights, PMs can increase project performance and keep profit margins at the level your business needs to grow.
+Thanks to such business intelligence insights, PMs can increase project financial performance and keep profit margins at the level your business needs to grow.

 How much does it take to implement a financial tracking system?